Zsazsa Zaturnnah: Publication history

 Zsazsa Zaturnnah first appeared in a two-part self-published Filipino graphic novel entitled Ang Kagila-gilalas na Pakikipagsapalaran ni Zsazsa Zaturnnah (Tagalog for The Amazing Adventures of Zsazsa Zaturnnah) in December 2002 by Filipino illustrator and graphic designer Carlo Vergara through Alamat Comics.
-Eventually, Visual Print Enterprises or Visprint Inc. became the distributor of Vergara's work throughout the Philippines, making it available in a merged single volume in 2003.
+Eventually, Visual Print Enterprises became the distributor of Vergara's work throughout the Philippines, making it available in a merged single volume in 2003.
 Manila Critics Circle granted the graphic novel a National Book Award in 2003.
 It became the bestselling book of 2005 in the Philippine fiction category according to the records of National Book Store, a Philippine retail bookstore chain.
 Since then, Zsazsa Zaturnnah generated a cult following.

 Vergara previewed forty pages of the second book for Zsazsa Zaturnnah in May 2008 on his blog.
 A limited number of the published preview consisting of twenty-six pages only was made available for the viewers of the Zsazsa Zaturnnah Ze Musikal theater play in February 2011.
 The sequel, entitled Zsazsa Zaturnnah sa Kalakhang Maynila (Zsazsa Zaturnnah at Metro Manila) and totaling eighty-six pages, chronicles Ada and Dodong's adventures upon coming in Metro Manila.
 The second book, which is the first part of three parts, was eventually published and released on January 25, 2012, by Visprint Inc. again.